Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Introduction

 In the spirit of \cite{Gairing09,MardenWierman13}, we approach this problem through a game theoretic lens where we model the individual agents as players in a game and each agent is associated with a local objective function that guides its decision-making process.
 We treat these local objective functions as our design parameter and focus our analysis on characterizing the performance guarantees associated with the resulting equilibria of the designed game.
-The justification for focusing purely on equilibria, derives from the fact that there is a rich body of literature in distributed learning that could be coupled with the derived objective functions to attain distributed algorithms that lead the collective behavior to an equilibrium, c.f., \cite{fudlev,blume93}.
+Here, we model the informational restrictions discussed above as limitions on the amount of information that these local agent objective functions can depend on.
 We concentrate our analysis on two well-studied performance metrics in the game theoretic literature termed the \emph{price of anarchy} and \emph{price of stability} \cite{Anshelevich04,Koutsoupias1999}.
 Informally, the price of anarchy provides performance guarantees associated with the worst performing equilibrium relative to the optimal allocation.
 The price of stability, on the other hand, provides similar performance guarantees when restricting attention to the best performing equilibrium.
-The lack of uniqueness of equilibria implies that these bounds are often quite different.
+The lack of uniqueness of equilibria implies that these bounds are often quite different.\footnote{The justification for focusing purely on equilibria, as opposed to dynamics, derives from the fact that there is a rich body of literature in distributed learning that, coupled with the derived objective, lead the collective behavior to an equilibrium, c.f., \cite{fudlev}.}